Sorin05/The-Last-Chapter/README.md

       - [Acknowledgements](#acknowledgements)

 **[LIVE DEMO - https://the-last-chapter.herokuapp.com

 *

 ## Introduction
 The Last Chapter is an book retailer best known for selling books, stationery, cards, gifts.
+I used an double entendre as this would be my "Last Chapter" with Code Institute
+The inspiration of the website came from my visit to Bucharest Romania and saw an old man selling old books on the sidewalk of a main street, I stoped and had a browse and I was impressed by the huge selection of old books, I tought that he could have a cool website for old vintage books.
 Unfornutely I cannot finish this project on time so my first submision is of a incomplete project that im still working on .
 The whole project is based on Code Institute Boutique Ado with the intent of adding my own apps and features making it an online bookstore and office supplies.
-My second attempt to finish the project for the deadline is a semi failure too as I didnt have enough time to complete a 404 page a facebook page and another few bits and pieces
+My second attempt to finish the project for the deadline is a semi-failure in my opinion
+Note:

 ## UX